Originally published: 24 March 2026

 - Durability for repeated use

-- Grip for safe handling
+- Grip for safer handling

 - Comfort for long shifts

-- Flexibility for ease of movement
+- Flexibility for dexterity and ease of movement

-- Protection level suited to the task
+- Protection level suited to the hazard

 Work gloves as part of a complete PPE system